DUNE-DAQ/dfmodules/integtest/README.md

-# 28-Jul-2021, KAB: notes on some initial integrationtests...
+# 10-Aug-2021, KAB: notes on some initial integrationtests...

-Here is the command for fetching an emulated frame data file:
+Here is a command for fetching a file that has WIB data in it (to be used in generating emulated data):

 * `curl -o frames.bin -O https://cernbox.cern.ch/index.php/s/7qNnuxD8igDOVJT/download`